markus-flicke/say_no/README.md

-# Saying No
+# &#128683; Saying No &#128683;
-Saying no is one of the hardest things, but focussing on what matters is very important.
+Saying no can be a hard thing, but focussing on what matters is very important.

-I wrote this simple openai api wrapper to help me say no to distractions without much time and effort.
+I wrote this simple openai api wrapper to help me say "no" to distractions without much time and effort.
 Feel free to adapt this code as you like.

 ## Installation